-9.06(4) On-line Programs, Including Charter Schools That Are On-line Programs
+9.06(4) Multidistrict Online Schools, Including Charter Schools

 The provisions of this section apply only if the on-line program intends to seek tuition costs.
-Likewise, if the on-line program does not intend to seek tuition costs, it is not required to comply with this section.
+Likewise, if the multidistrict online school does not intend to seek tuition costs, it is not required to comply with this section.